tzin00/Device-Monitor-Dashboard/README.md

 - Click run report to ping all devices right now.
 - If you would like auto reporting, set the 'run_report' script on a cron job.
 Alternatively, sending an empty POST request to [hostname]:8000/check-devices will poll all devices.

-## Known Issues
-- Cron job is not properly running for docker containers.

 ## Screenshots
 ![alt text](http://i.imgur.com/gbmsw9T.jpg)